We all want to experience more success in our career.

 Go forth, make mistakes and discover the power that comes when you embrace responsibility.
 Stop approaching situations as a victim or falling into the trap of stinking thinking.
 Learn and move forward!

-To learn more about harnessing your personal power, please take a look at our new online course offerings.
+To learn more about harnessing your personal power, please take a look at our new course offerings.
 We offer many of our great lessons and instructions in a downloadable format.
 Right now, they’re priced at a special introductory rate, so I encourage you to explore them.
 They’re fantastic.
 Join us for an upcoming class or networking event in-person as well.
 You’ll meet other transformational thinkers and form great connections!

 The Wright Foundation for the Realization of Human Potential is a leadership institute located in Chicago, Illinois.
 Wright Living performative learning programs are integrated into the curriculum at Wright Graduate University.